Bloody knife found in basement of missing Massachusetts mother's home, prosecutors say

 "These various statements caused a delay in the investigation to the point that during the time frame when he didn't report his wife and gave various statements, that allowed him time to either clean up evidence, dispose of evidence, and causing a delay," prosecutor Lynn Beland said.

+A not guilty plea was entered on Brian Walshe's behalf.
+He appeared in court in a long-sleeved gray shirt and spoke only briefly, to say he understood the charge.

-A defense attorney for Brian Walshe said his wife's employer reported him missing because he had first called them to ask about her whereabouts.
+Defense attorney Tracy Miner said Ana Walshe's employer reported her missing because Brian Walshe had first called them to ask about her whereabouts.
 The attorney also noted he has given multiple interviews with police and consented to search of his properties.

 "He has been incredibly cooperative," she said.